LNedwek/coding-for-good-1/README.md

 First Coding for good senior badge

 ## Goals
-- Use functions to create self-portrait
+- [x] Use functions to create self-portrait
-- write code to create a portrait
+- [x] write code to create a portrait
+    - Allow user to prompt to store a portait
+    - Allow user to prompt to retrieve a portrait by name
 - learn about computer logic
 - explore "IF" statements
 - use computer logic to create a quiz show